Urban Community Gardens

 The Constitution of Guyana guarantees land to the tiller, but the Constitution has been trampled on by every government since Desmond Hoyte came to power in 1985.

-As a social enterprise, the Gardens will operate on a triple bottom line.
-The emphasis is on generating a blended value; social, economic and environmental.
+The Gardens will operate on a triple bottom line, social, economic and environmental.

 These gardens will enable local farmers to work collectively, sharing land, tools and seeds, and to benefit from the entire value chain, from seed to value-added products.

-Our people have a deep knowledge of traditional farming methods and are very aware that much of the food being grown and sold in Guyana is contaminated.
+Guyanese have a deep knowledge of traditional, organic farming methods, however, much of the food being grown and sold in Guyana is contaminated.
 Dangerous pesticides are dumped on us, pesticides that have been banned elsewhere.
 We are also victims of an influx of GMO seeds and food.
-The Urban Garden will use organic farming methods and set up its own seed bank, storing local non-GMO seeds to ensure our continued food sovereignty.
+The Urban Garden will use organic farming methods and set up its own seed bank, storing indigenous, non-GMO seeds to ensure our continued food sovereignty.

-Land, food sovereignty and self-reliance represents freedom and power.
+Land, food sovereignty and self-reliance are key to our freedom and self-determination.